 Background pattern

-About the medication
+About the medicine

 Introduction

-Gastrolux 370 mg/ml oral and rectal solution EFG.
+Gastrolux 370 mg/ml Oral and Rectal Solution EFG.

-Read this label carefully before starting to use this medication, as it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-• Keep this label, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor or nurse.
+• If you have any further questions, ask your doctor or pharmacist.

-• If you experience any adverse effects, consult your doctor or nurse, even if they are not listed in this label.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

 1. What is Gastrolux and what is it used for

-This medication is for diagnostic use.
+This medicine is for diagnostic use.

 • Early diagnosis of a perforation (opening of an organ or viscus) or anastomotic defect (defective union), radiologically undetectable, in the esophagus and/or gastrointestinal tract, as well as acute perforations (peptic ulcer, diverticulum (herniation of the digestive tube in the form of a sac), after total or partial removal of the stomach or intestine (risk of perforation or leakage).